 A few tips when doing a full bodyweight squat…

-- Keeping everything nice and tight, take a deep breath in and breathe out focusing your weight and pressure on your heels; while keeping the balls of your feet on the ground the whole time.
+- Keep everything nice and tight, take a deep breath in and breathe out putting your weight and pressure on your heels while keeping the balls of your feet on the ground the whole time.

-- If you want to tone and focus on your butt make sure to squeeze your butt when you return to your starting position.
+- If you want to tone your butt, make sure to squeeze your butt when you return to your starting position.

 - Do not get discouraged when you first start.
-Everyone is different, so our squats will not look exactly the same.
+Everyone is different, so our squats won’t look exactly the same.
 For example, someone with a longer femur, will squat slightly different than someone with a shorter femur, starting with their range of motion.
-So if your squat looks different than the person next to you does not mean you are doing it wrong!
+So if your squat looks different than the person next to you, it doesn’t mean you are doing it wrong!